-As at December 31, 2019, the date of the most recent actuarial valuation, the actuarial value of pension obligations was \$7,561,171,000 (2018 - \$7,278,061,000).
+An extrapolation of the actuarial status of the Plan as at December 31, 2024 was estimated based on the actuarial valuation for funding purposes as of December 31, 2023.
+As at December 31, 2024, the actuarial value of pension obligations was \$9,754,918,000 (2023 - \$9,297,048,000).
 Since there is no intention of extinguishing the pension obligations in the near term, the obligations are calculated by using the going concern actuarial basis.
 The projected unit credit actuarial cost method was used by AON Hewitt, the actuary, to determine the actuarial value of pension obligations and the required current service contributions.